jugglinmike/command-the-command-line/src/material/networking/exercise/solution.md

    vm$ sudo nano /etc/hosts
    ```

-   We'll add the line `127.0.0.1 speaker.local`, which means "redirect requests
+   We'll add the line `127.0.0.1 commands.local`, which means "redirect
-   for the host `speaker.local` to the loopback address."
-When we're done, the
+   requests for the host `commander.local` to the loopback address."
+When we're
-   `/etc/hosts` file should look like this:
+   done, the `/etc/hosts` file should look like this:

    ```
    127.0.0.1	localhost
-   127.0.0.1	speaker.local
+   127.0.0.1	commander.local
    ```

    With the system configured correctly, all that's left is to run the server